elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

   ## Server callbacks

   def init(table) do
-    # 3. We have replaced the names map by the ETS table
+    # 3. We have replaced the names map by the ETS table.
     names = :ets.new(table, [:named_table, read_concurrency: true])
     refs  = %{}
     {:ok, {names, refs}}
   end

-  # 4. The previous handle_call callback for lookup was removed
+  # 4. The previous handle_call callback for lookup was removed.

   def handle_cast({:create, name}, {names, refs}) do
-    # 5. Read and write to the ETS table instead of the map
+    # 5. Read and write to the ETS table instead of the map.
     case lookup(names, name) do
       {:ok, _pid} ->
         {:noreply, {names, refs}}